teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

     A reduce action to the production with the index `p` is encoded as `-p`.
     > Remember that table row indices are one-based, so the first production has an index of `1`.

-Its size depends on the number of states in the state machine and the number of productions in the grammar:
+The maximum size of each value held in the `action` field depends on the number of states in the state machine and the number of productions in the grammar:

 |States|Productions|Size in bytes|
 |------|-----------|-------------|